EWC4U - Grade 12 The Writer’s Craft English Online

 4U refers to the Grade level of the courses and the pathway.
 4 means it is a grade 12 course and U means it is a university preparation course.

-What is the prerequisite course for EWC4U?
+What is the Prerequisite Course for EWC4U?

-How long does it take to complete the EWC4U online course?
+How Long Does it take to Complete the EWC4U Online Course?

-At Ontario Virtual School (OVS) you can complete an online highschool credit courses as quickly as 4 weeks, or take as long as 12 months.
+At Ontario Virtual School (OVS) you can complete an online high school credit courses as quickly as 4 weeks, or take as long as 12 months.
+Self-paced learning is one of the many benefits of the Ontario Virtual School.

-Will my marks be sent directly to OUAC or OCAS?
+Will my Marks be Sent Directly to OUAC or OCAS?

 Student & Parent Recommendations